 If you have an immediate concern about a child you can also contact the Surrey Children’s Single Point of Access by through the following ways:

 Should you have any concerns in terms of Safeguarding relating to the behaviour of a member of staff, you should immediately contact the Headteacher.
-If the allegation concerns the Headteacher, you should contact: Liz Collins, Interim Chair of Governors, via the school office who will arrange for her to call you as soon as possible.
+If the allegation concerns the Headteacher, you should contact: Liz Collins, Chair of Governors at email@example.com or via the school office.

 Wonersh and Shamley Green and the Governing Body fully recognises its responsibility to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are at risk of suffering harm.
 We also follow safer recruitment practices when appointing new staff and volunteers.
 Our staff and governors regularly undertake training in this area to ensure the welfare and safety of our children remains paramount.